teuler/hexpodling/README.md

 * The legs contain an additional segment, hence 3DOF
 * Based on an ESP32 microcontroller ([TinyPICO](https://www.tinypico.com/)) instead of the original's Arduino Nano
 * Programmed in [MicroPython](http://micropython.org/)
-* Supports current measurements (load) for up to 8 servos, e.g. to detect if the robot is stuck
+* Supports current sensing (load) for up to 8 servos, e.g. to detect if the robot is stuck
 * ...

 Please find the details in the [WiKi](https://github.com/teuler/hexbotling/wiki).